benjaminsampica/bensampica.com/content/post/isazdodead/index.md

 A few weeks ago (October 2023), Azure DevOps just implemented some of GitHub's Advanced Security features outlined above with an additional $49/user/month subscription cost.

+That being said, the level of botting capability in GitHub is high.
+It is common in GitHub to have bots help with pull requests, code reviews, and branch management - typically things left entirely to the developer team.

 ### Maintaining Documentation

 Azure DevOps supports readme files being composed with markdown in their repositories.
 They even claim to support [graphs](https://learn.microsoft.com/en-us/azure/devops/project/wiki/markdown-guidance?view=azure-devops#add-mermaid-diagrams-to-a-wiki-page), which are "officially" supported but broken where it matters... actually viewing them.